jhipster/generator-jhipster/ARCHITECTURE.md

 #### Preparing each entity relationship (base-application)

-Generate properties to improve understanding at relationship level.
+Generate properties to improve understanding at the relationship level:

 ```
   get [Generator.PREPARING_EACH_ENTITY_RELATIONSHIP]() {